Ijasdeen/Restaurant/README.md

  # Note
  Please make sure that your computer is connected to the internet.
-Becase there are only CDN of bootstrap frameworks. (but there are some downloaded files also)
+Becase there are only CDN of bootstrap frameworks. (but there are some downloaded file